 Cell: Now hold on.
 You might have misheard me.
 Not half as hard.
 Not some arbitrary percentage.
 I want you.
 To hit me.
 As hard.
 As.
 You.
 Can.

 - In episode 100 of Red vs. Blue, while in Caboose's mind, Church needs to be killed so that he can leave:

 Church: Quick, somebody kill me.
-Quick, somebody, anybody, please, just kill me!
+Quick, hurry, please, do it, anybody, just fucking kill me!

-Simmons: But none of our guns work.
-We just have them for show.
+Simmons: None of our guns work, we just have them for show.

 Donut: Mine is just a purse.